xin-hedera/hedera-mirror-node/docs/design/custom-fees.md

 ## Purpose

-[HIP-18](https://github.com/hashgraph/hedera-improvement-proposal/blob/master/HIP/hip-18.md) proposes changes to support Custom Hedera Token Service Fees.
+[HIP-18](https://github.com/hashgraph/hedera-improvement-proposal/blob/master/HIP/hip-18.md) proposes changes to support custom token service fees.
 This document explains how the mirror node can be updated to support it.

 ## Goals